UpCloudLtd/sample-s2s-vpn-aws-upcloud/README.md

 ### Prerequisites

 Project uses [Terraform](https://www.terraform.io/) and it needs to be installed.
-We're also using UpCloud's Terraform provider, but it should be automatically installed by running `terraform init` or with `make init`.
+We're also using AWS and UpCloud Terraform providers, but these should be automatically installed by running `terraform init` or with `make init`.

 To create the resources with Terraform, you'll need your API credentials exported.